 Think of India.
 What comes to your mind?
-The very first thing that comes to my mind is how ancient it is—how rich and storied its culture is, how profound its philosophies are, how ingenious its inventions and how unending its creativity.
+The very first thing that comes to my mind is how ancient it is—how rich and storied its culture, how profound its philosophies, how ingenious its inventions, and how unending its creativity.
 In India there are myriad religions, a multiplicity of customs and languages, and many facets to the wisdom and traditions that undergird day-to-day life.

-One aspect of this ancient wisdom that students in India learn is the value of making offerings when they receive knowledge from a master.
+One aspect of this ancient wisdom that students in India learn is the significance of making offerings to a Master from whom they have received knowledge.
 I specifically want to focus on the spiritual path—a disciple approaching the Guru to receive the wisdom of the Self.
-The scriptural texts of India give instruction to those longing for knowledge of the Absolute in how to approach the Guru.
+The sacred texts of India give instruction to those longing for knowledge of the Absolute in how to approach the Guru.
 A disciple is to come before the Guru with humility, devotion, a willingness to serve—and their arms laden with the best offerings they can make.
 These offerings made by the disciple to the Guru are called dakshina.
 Since time immemorial, offering dakshina has been the dharma of all disciples.

-This dharma of making an offering to the source of knowledge is paramount on the spiritual path.
-The Upanishads, which distill the spiritual essence of the Vedas, convey teachings about the disciple’s dharma, sacred duty, to make offerings to the spiritual Master who imparts the highest knowledge—the knowledge of the Self.
+This dharma of making an offering to the source of knowledge is paramount on the path to God-realization.
+The Upanishads, which distill the transcendent essence of the Vedas, convey teachings about the disciple’s dharma, essential duty, to make offerings to the Master who imparts the sacred knowledge—the knowledge of the Self.
 The scriptures describe how these offerings were made in many forms—such as gold, silver, cattle, grains, clothing, a plot of land, or other material goods.
 Each disciple offered according to their means.

 The Taittiriya Upanishad teaches the following about the bhava of giving:

 śraddhayā deyam । aśraddhayā'deyam ।